Owl (Marvel Comics): Fictional character biography

 Later, the Owl escaped prison and stole Deathlok from S.H.I.E.L.D., killing four agents in the process.
 He sets up an auction in hopes of selling him off to the highest bidder to other supervillains.
-However, he did not ask permission of the Hood (the self-established "Kingpin of Supervillains") and the Hood subsequently stole Deathlok from the Owl and shot the Owl.
+However, he did not ask permission from the Hood (the self-established "Kingpin of Supervillains") and the Hood subsequently stole Deathlok from the Owl and shot the Owl.

 The Owl has since then appeared in police custody.
 He was subsequently freed by the Kingpin, who sought to employ him as part of his plan to take revenge on The Hand.
 He took Dakota North captive and implied he would torture and sexually assault her in order to get information on Daredevil, who then appeared and cut every nerve in both his arms and legs using a sword the Owl had tried to attack him with.

 Members of Owl's gang were shown fighting in a gang war with the Maggia at a scrapyard.
-Hammerhead shot the gang while Silvermane was fed to a metal crusher.
+Hammerhead shoots the gang while Silvermane was fed to a metal crusher.

 It was later revealed that Owl received his henchmen from Taskmaster who had trained them.

 Owl was next seen purchasing a product called Ebony which came from the glands of Corruptor.
 He planned to synthesize it into a street drug only for Daredevil to arrive and steal it.

 Owl attended a circus with Kingpin, Madame Masque, Tombstone, and Hammerhead when Hawkeye stole their money.

 Owl's gang later ended up in a gunfight with a gang led by the third White Dragon.
 Both Owl and White Dragon were brutally beaten up by the Superior Spider-Man (Otto Octavius's mind in Spider-Man's body).
 The remainder of Owl's gang fled and were recruited by Goblin King to join the Goblin Nation.

 The Sinister Six (consisting of Boomerang, Overdrive, Shocker, Speed Demon, and Beetle) assaulted Owl's base.
 Overdrive and Speed Demon were captured by Owl and interrogated.
-Beetle tried to blackmail the Owl into releasing them while covertly dialing for back-up.
+Beetle tried to blackmail the Owl into releasing them while covertly dialing for backup.
 Unimpressed, the Owl got ready to execute her when reinforcements arrived in the form of Tombstone (who was revealed to be Beetle's father).